 A Sermon on Ephesians 4:4-6Read more

 What exactly is a church?
 Perhaps some are tempted to reference the building where people gather together to worship God.
-However, as Dr. Martyn Lloyd-Jones shows from Scripture, it is actually the body of believers in Jesus Christ.
-But if the church is a body, where did it come from, and who or what gives it life?
-The answer is the Holy Spirit, and in this sermon from Ephesians 4:4-6, Dr. Lloyd-Jones helps us understand the role that the Holy Spirit plays in the life of the church.
+In this sermon on Ephesians 4:4–6 titled “The Work of the Spirit in the Church,” Dr. Martyn Lloyd-Jones shows from Scripture that the church is actually the body of believers in Jesus Christ.
+But if the church is a body, where did it come from and who or what gives it life?
+The answer is the Holy Spirit and Dr. Lloyd-Jones helps explain the role that the Holy Spirit plays in the life of the church.
 First, He brings unity through the conviction of sin— this unites believers because when people realize how sinful they are before God, they realize that they have nothing of their own accord to cling to, thus driving them to their knees before the cross of Christ.
 Second, the Holy Spirit is the one who gives people a new life in Christ.
-Third, He gives people faith and enables them to have understanding of the ways of God.
+Third, He gives people faith and enables them to understand the ways of God.
 Fourth, He unites people to Christ and incorporates them into the church.
-Finally, The Doctor says, the Holy Spirit animates the life of the church.
-Like the blood in our bodies, He is the unifying presence that makes all believers one.
-Listen as Lloyd-Jones explains the importance of the Holy Spirit to the vitality of the church.
+Finally, Dr. Lloyd-Jones says that the Holy Spirit animates the life of the church.
+Like the blood in the body, He is the unifying presence that makes all believers one.
+Listen as Dr. Lloyd-Jones explains the importance of the Holy Spirit to the vitality of the church.